heroku/rails_12factor/README.md

 ## Rails 5 and Beyond

 We worked with the Rails core team to make Rails 5 work on twelve-factor platforms out of the box.

-If you are starting a new application with Rails 5, you do not need this gem.
-When migrating a Rails app to Rails 5, you can remove this gem after making sure the following sections are added in your production.rb file:
+### If you are starting a new application with Rails 5, you do not need this gem.

+### When migrating a Rails app to Rails 5
+You can remove this gem after making sure the following sections are added in your `production.rb` file:

+**`config/environments/production.rb`**
 ```ruby
 # Disable serving static files from the `/public` folder by default since
 # Apache or NGINX already handles this.